By Donn J. Sinclair, MBA January 12, 2020

-The convenience and predictability of a set payout makes a fixed annuity a popular option for retirees who want a known income stream to supplement their other retirement income.
+Many people prefer the predictability, income security, and convenience of the set payout provided by a fixed annuity.
+This dependable income tends to make makes a fixed annuity a popular option for retirees who want a known income stream to supplement their other retirement income.

-How do I Know if a Fixed Annuity is Right for Me ?
+Is a Fixed Rate Annuity Right for Me ?